jjinux/doc-code-verify/README.md

 Make sure it works on simple files as well as directories.

-This code is better than what I have:

-	Path get scriptDir() =>
-      new Path.fromNative(new Options().script).directoryPath;

-That may also help get rid of my hard-coded scriptName.

 We need to be able to merge examples in the middle of a line with no spurious whitespace, such as: